daniel-penley/solar-simpy/README.md

 # solar-simpy

 This repository contains four main Python codes. renew.py, power.py, and CloudOpacity.py are all used as imported libraries in the main file, main.py.
-It also contains a CONFIG.txt file, which allows the user to alter the date, location, and factors regarding the physical solar panels.
+It also contains a CONFIG.txt file, which allows the user to alter the date, location, and factors regarding the solar panels and their position and location.

 renew.py defines a number of functions that establish the renewable energy parameters based on inputs such as latitude, longtitude, and time.